vipulnaik/diet-exercise-health/notes/2023-08-23-wisdom-tooth-removal-right-side.md

 and vegan probiotic yogurt (almond or coconut).
 I'll skip detailed notes for each meal but will record when I transition to other food.

+### Reintroduction of carrots on 2023-09-04

+In the meal I cooked on 2023-09-04, I reintroduced carrots into the mix.
+Carrots can sometimes be a bit hard, though they're very variable depend on how well the particular carrot piece got cooked, hence I avoided them for the first few days.
+However, I feel recovered enough to handle carrots.

 ## Sleep

 ### Sleep on night of 2023-08-23